darrcheng/mfc/README.md

 - Real-time flow rate monitoring with rounded integer values.
 - CSV logging of setpoints and flow rates for data analysis.
 - Mock mode for testing without a LabJack device.
+- Centralized version management for consistency across the project.
+- Automatically organizes data files into date-based subdirectories.

 ## Requirements
 - Python 3.7+